celestiaorg/docs/docs/nodes/celestia-app-commands.md

 ```

 There are four options when voting "yes", "no", "no_with_veto" and "abstain".
+The "no_with_veto" vote is different from the "no" vote in that the submitter of
+the proposer's deposit will get burned, and a minority of stake (1/3) can stop a
-You can use those options to vote on a governance proposal with the following
+proposal that might otherwise pass quorum.
+You can use those options to vote on
-command:
+a governance proposal with the following command:

 ```sh
 celestia-appd tx gov vote <proposal id> <option> --from <wallet> --chain-id <chain-id>